Add heat-tolerant flowers and features to your yard and enjoy their beauty all summer

 Yellow foliage distinguishes this heathlike shrub with tiny pink flowers.

-Deep violet-blue flowers cluster atop plants that grow 3 to 4 ft. tall.
+Deep violet-blue summer flowers cluster atop plants that grow 3 to 4 ft. tall.

 In a hot climate, planted pots are hard to maintain, but empty ones look great.